Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

    }
 ~~~

-Supposing all variable length fields are encoded as the minimal size possible, the overhead would be 3 Bytes for QUIC 1-RTT packet and 2 Bytes for QUIC STREAM frame.
+Supposing all variable-length fields are encoded as the minimum size possible, the overhead would be 3 Bytes for QUIC 1-RTT packet and 2 Bytes for QUIC STREAM frame.
 This gives us a minimal IP/UDP/QUIC overhead of 20 + 8 + 3 + 2 = 33 Bytes.
 Note that alternatively, considering all variable length fields encoded as the largest size possible, the overhead would be 25 Bytes for QUIC 1-RTT packet and 17 Bytes for QUIC STREAM frame.
-In this worst case scenario, the overhead could mount up to 20 + 8 + 25 + 17 = 70 Bytes for one STREAM frame per packet.
+In this worst-case scenario, the overhead could mount up to 20 + 8 + 25 + 17 = 70 Bytes for one STREAM frame per packet.

-In order to estimate the Maximum Achievable QUIC Throughput, we first need to determine the maximum quantity of Frames Per Second (FPS) permitted by the actual physical layer (Layer 1) speed.
+To estimate the Maximum Achievable QUIC Throughput, we first need to determine the maximum quantity of Frames Per Second (FPS) permitted by the actual physical layer (Layer 1) speed.

 For a T3 link, the calculation formula is: